dermotkel/main_project/README.md

 A one-way Anova performed using Scipy shows that there is a significant difference in the petal length between at least two two flower-types, *f = 1179, p= <.000.*

 A Tukey posthoc test using Scipy will show which flowertypes are actually significantly different.
-The null hypothesis is that all flwer-types are equal.
+The null hypothesis is that all flower-types are equal.
 I include a screenshot from the output below:

 ![tukey](https://user-images.githubusercontent.com/35706109/39333292-42766d2c-49a2-11e8-8163-9caad8b49284.PNG)